cuba-platform/frontend/packages/front-generator/README.md

-# CUBA Platform front-end and JS SDK generator
+# CUBA Platform front-end and TypeScript SDK generator

 The generator is `@cuba-platform/front-generator` npm package which
  * provides an ability to generate: